Niranjan-Prathap/Online_purchasing_system/README.md

   I have integrated the sms api for the authentication(otp) purpose later it was replaced by the PHP mailer function becuase of the trai regulations.

-  To Download and install you have to make the following changes,

-    ->edit the